 One of the most important aspects to the program at Mountain Camp Woodside is that campers get to design their own schedule and sign up for the activities that interest them the most.

-On Monday morning, all of the campers will chose their camp activities that they will do for the week.
-They will have four (4) Free Choice camp activities period per day and they will have between five (5) to seven (7) different activities to choose from each period.
+On Monday morning, all campers will chose their camp activities for the week.
+They will have four Free Choice camp activities period per day and will have between five to seven different choices for each period.
 If campers don’t like an activity, they can change into another.
-We want campers to try lots of new things at camp.
+We want campers to try lots of new things at camp!